BlueDragon28/simple-audio-library/README.md

   bool isReady(bool isWaiting = false);
   ```
   - Are audio files ready to play or are playing.
-    - **isWaiting**: If true, the method wait until the next iteration of the main loop.
+    - **isWaiting**: If true, the method hang until the next iteration of the main loop.

 - ``` C++
   inline void play() noexcept;